Simone Biles' withdrawal reminds us that she's human - and still very much the GOAT - KVIA

 “The Olympic Games reflect so much of our times,” Thompson said.
 “And I think this is the perfect metaphor, perhaps, for 2021.”

-Tuesday won’t be the end of Biles’ Tokyo legacy.
+The withdrawal from the team competition is not the end of Biles’ Tokyo legacy.
 Her disappointment was evident in her answers to reporters, but she knows herself well enough to notice when something’s off and when to take time to recover.
-She’s taking it a day at a time, she said, and will continue to be evaluated ahead of individual competitive events she was scheduled to participate in.
+On Wednesday, she withdrew from the individual all-around competition but may still compete in the other individual events she qualified for.
+On Tuesday, Biles said she would be taking it one day at a time.

 So few people can say they know what it feels like to be Biles, to continuously prove you’re the greatest at something while the world watches.
 But Biles is the greatest not because she’s never lost, but because, now that she has, she’s reminded us what happens when the burden of expectations becomes too heavy for even the most celebrated among us to bear.